;

 Program Description:

-The undergraduate Dietetics Program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606 (800-877-1600, ext 5400), as a Didactic Program in Dietetics.
-At the senior level, students are eligible to apply for ACEND accredited dietetic internships.
+The undergraduate Dietetics Program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606 (800-877-1600, ext 5400), as a Didactic Program in Dietetics (DPD).
+Following successful completion of the Didactic Program in Dietetics, a Verification Statement will be issued to each student which is needed to continue onto the next step in dietetic registration.
+At the senior level (4th year), students are eligible to apply for ACEND accredited dietetic internships or combined master of science and accredited dietetic internship programs.
 With successful completion of the B.S.
-Dietetics degree or Didactic Dietetics Education Certificate program at UNC and completion of an accredited internship, the graduate is eligible to take the registration exam to become a Registered Dietitian Nutritionist.
+Dietetics degree or Didactic Dietetics Education Certificate program at UNC and completion of an ACEND accredited internship, along with a minimum of a master’s-level degree, the graduate is eligible to take the registration exam to become a Registered Dietitian Nutritionist.
+Licensure to practice can also be obtained after becoming a Registered Dietitian Nutritionist per state guidelines (Note: Not all states require Registered Dietitian Nutritionists to be licensed).

 Program Admission Requirements: